Push Me Pull You

-Push Me Pull You is a 2016 video game by House House.
-It was released on PlayStation 4, Microsoft Windows, OS X, and Linux platforms.
+Push Me Pull You is a 2016 video game based on wrestling, developed by the Australian company House House.
+It was originally released in 2016 for PlayStation 4, Windows, Mac, and Linux.

 Gameplay

 In a game of Push Me Pull You, two teams of sausage-like bodies with heads at both ends face off in a circle for territorial control of a ball.
 The game has two- and four-player modes.
 There is a hidden option to swap the human heads for those of dogs.

 Development

 Push Me Pull You was developed by four friends from Melbourne as the indie developer House House.
 They have said that the game is about friendship and wrestling.
 The game was named for the two-headed llama pushmi-pullyu from Doctor Dolittle, and was originally planned for release in 2014.
 It was exhibited at Game Developers Conference 2014 and the 2015 PlayStation Experience.
 The game was announced for the PlayStation 4 in November 2015.
 Push Me Pull You was finally scheduled for release for PlayStation 4 on May 3, 2016, and for Microsoft Windows, OS X, and Linux later in the year.